isomerpages/pmo-nptd/_our-population/Population Trends/Overall Population.md

 <br><em>Source: Department of Statistics</em>
 <br><em>Figures may not sum up due to rounding.</em>
 </p>
-<p>As at June 2024, the Non-Resident (NR) population stood at 1.86 million,
+<p>As at June 2025, the NR population stood at 1.86 million, an increase
-an increase of 5.0% from June 2023.
+of 5.0% from June 2023.
 The increase was seen across most pass types, with Work Permit Holders contributing most to the increase, followed by Migrant Domestic Workers.
 Overall, the increase in the NR population was mainly due to foreign employment growth in Singapore from June 2023 to June 2024 (Chart 2).
 The NR population is diverse, and its size and composition fluctuate depending on our economic and social needs.
 Today, the foreign workforce makes up about two-thirds of the NR population, while the remaining one-third comprises mainly migrant domestic workers, dependants, and students.
 As Singapore is fundamentally labour constrained, the foreign workforce complements our local workforce and allows companies to access a broader range of skills from the global labour pool.&nbsp;</p>
 <p><em>Chart 2: Foreign Employment Growth, as at June 2024<sup>[3]</sup></em>
 </p>
 <div class="isomer-image-wrapper">